OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### Execution Tracing

-Besides being useful for debugging, the JDB command line tool offers basic execution tracing functionality.
-To trace an app right from the start, you can pause the app with the Android "Wait for Debugger" feature or a `kill –STOP` command and attach JDB to set a deferred method breakpoint on any initialization method.
-Once the breakpoint is reached, activate method tracing with the `trace go methods` command and resume execution.
-JDB will dump all method entries and exits from that point onwards.
+Besides being useful for debugging, the jdb command line tool offers basic execution tracing functionality.
+To trace an app right from the start, you can pause the app with the Android "Wait for Debugger" feature or a `kill –STOP` command and attach jdb to set a deferred method breakpoint on any initialization method.
+Once the breakpoint is reached, activate method tracing with the `trace go methods` command and resume execution. jdb will dump all method entries and exits from that point onwards.

 ```shell
 $ adb forward tcp:7777 jdwp:7288